9. Database access

 - line 51: the procedure receives two parameters:

-- an array of Article objects to be added to the Articles table in the database
+- an array of objects Article to be added to the Articles database

-- line 56: the query to insert an [Article] object.
+- line 56: the [Article] object insertion request.
 It has four parameters:

 With SQL Server Compact, each parameter must be preceded by the @ character.
-The parameter names are arbitrary.
+Parameter names are free.

-- Lines 58–61: We define the characteristics of each of the four parameters and add them, one by one, to the parameter list of the SqlCeCommand object, which encapsulates the SQL statement to be executed.
+- lines 58-61: define the characteristics of each of the 4 parameters and add them, one by one, to the list of object parameters SqlCeCommand which encapsulates the SQL command to be executed.

-Here we use the [SqlCeCommand].Parameters.Add method, which has six signatures.
-We use the following two:
+We use ici the method [SqlCeCommand].Parameters.Add which has six signatures.
+We use both below:

 Add(string parameterName, SQLDbType type)

 adds and configures the parameter named parameterName.
-This name must be one of those in the configured parameterized query: (@name, ...). type specifies the SQL type of the column associated with the parameter.
-There are many types available, including the following:
+This name must be one of those in the configured query parameter: (@name, ...). type designates the SQL type of the column concerned by the parameter.
+Many types are available, including :

 Int64 | ||